ibm-cloud-docs/databases-for-mysql/howto-logical-replication.md

 ## Setting up Logical Replication on the Publisher

-To configure your external PostgreSQL as a publisher,
+To configure your external MySQL as a publisher,

 - Edit your local `pg_hba.conf` and add the following
     ```text
     hostssl    replication            replicator         0.0.0.0/0      md5
     hostssl    all                    replicator         0.0.0.0/0      md5
     ```
-    The "replicator" field is the user you set up with the [PostgreSQL privilege `REPLICATION`](https://www.postgresql.org/docs/current/sql-createrole.html#replication).
+    The "replicator" field is the user you set up with the [MySQL privilege `REPLICATION`](https://www.postgresql.org/docs/current/sql-createrole.html#replication).

 - Edit your local `postgresql.conf` with the required [logical replication configuration](https://www.postgresql.org/docs/current/logical-replication-config.html).
 Set `wal_level` to 'logical', and set `listen_addresses='*'` to accept connections from any host.
     ```text